Amirtheahmed/cryptography_courseware_project_iku/tmp/computer-security-project-codebase.md

 ### B. Diffie-Hellman Key Exchange

-Diffie-Hellman key exchange allows two parties to agree on a shared secret in the presence of an eavesdropper [29].
-Alice and Bob begin by agreeing on shared parameters (prime p, generator g, and optionally group order q) for an algebraic group.
+Diffie-Hellman key exchange allows two parties to agree on a shared secret in the presence of an eavesdropper [29]. arda and burak begin by agreeing on shared parameters (prime p, generator g, and optionally group order q) for an algebraic group.
 Depending on the protocol, the group may be requested by the initiator (as in IKE), unilaterally chosen by the responder (as in TLS), or fixed by the protocol itself (SSH originally built in support for a single group).

-Having agreed on a group, Alice chooses a secret  $x_a < q$  and sends Bob  $y_a = g^{x_a} \mod p$ .
-Likewise, Bob chooses a secret  $x_b < q$  and sends Alice  $y_b = g^{x_b} \mod p$ .
+Having agreed on a group, arda chooses a secret  $x_a < q$  and sends burak  $y_a = g^{x_a} \mod p$ .
+Likewise, burak chooses a secret  $x_b < q$  and sends arda  $y_b = g^{x_b} \mod p$ .
 Each participant then computes the shared secret key  $g^{x_a x_b} \mod p$ .

 Depending on the implementation, the public values  $y_a$  and  $y_b$  might be *ephemeral*—freshly generated for each connection—or *static* and reused for many connections.

 ### C. Discrete log algorithms

-The best known attack against Diffie-Hellman is for the eavesdropper to compute the the private exponent x by calculating the discrete log of one of Alice or Bob's public value y.
+The best known attack against Diffie-Hellman is for the eavesdropper to compute the the private exponent x by calculating the discrete log of one of arda or burak's public value y.
 With knowledge of the exponent, the attacker can trivially compute the shared secret.
 It is not known in general whether the hardness of computing the shared secret from the public values is equivalent to the hardness of discrete log.

 The computational Diffie-Hellman assumption states that computing the shared secret  $g^{x_ax_b}$  from  $g^{x_a}$  and  $g^{x_b}$  is hard for some choice of groups.
 A stronger assumption, the decisional Diffie-Hellman problem, states that given  $g^{x_a}$  and  $g^{x_b}$ , the shared secret  $g^{x_ax_b}$  is computationally indistinguishable from random for some groups.
 This assumption is often not true for groups used in practice; even with safe primes as defined below, many implementations use a generator that generates